Jilab-biomechanics/CNN-brain-strains/README.md

 - You can easily modify the programs to batch process.

 ## Citation:
-Please cite the following studies for the model used (1 and 2) and the CNN data tool (3) if you apply in your study:
+Please cite the following studies for the model (1 and 2) and the CNN data tool (2) if you apply in your study:

 1. Zhao, W., Ji, S., 2019.
 White matter anisotropy for impact simulation and response sampling in traumatic brain injury.
 J. Neurotrauma 36, 250–263. doi:10.1089/neu.2018.5634
-2. Ji, S., Zhao, W., Ford, J.C., Beckwith, J.G., Bolander, R.P., Greenwald, R.M., Flashman, L.A., Paulsen, K.D., McAllister, T.W., 2015.
-Group-wise evaluation and comparison of white matter fiber strain and maximum principal strain in sports-related concussion.
-J. Neurotrauma 32, 441–454. doi:10.1089/neu.2013.3268
-3. Wu, S., Zhao, W., Ghazi, K., Ji, S. 2019.
+2. Wu, S., Zhao, W., Ghazi, K., Ji, S. 2019.
 Convolutional neural network for efficient estimation of  regional brain strains.
 Scientific Reports (Accepeted).

 ## Continual training:
 We would appreciate it if you can send us sample head impact kinematics data so that: (1) to verify that the CNN-estimated strains are sufficiently accurate relative to the directly simulated counterparts for your data; and (2) to allow us expand the training dataset to further improve the CNN estimation accuracy.